yalin-liu/S381F---Tutorial1---server-side-app-/README.md

 - Write down your `login email` and `password` for later use.
 - Get `an API key` for later use.

-## Task 1 - Learn the basic Linux commands in local system
+## Task 1 - Learn the basic Linux commands in local machine
 > Access the home directory, show the path, and list all files in current folder
 ```
 cd ~